xdave/cqrs-es-test/README.md

 - See the `tests.http` file for some HTTP tests you can send the `api` (install the Visual Studio Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension)

 ## TODO
+- come up with a smoother process manager/saga solution
 - add `JWT` auth
 - add a real db (`postgres`, maybe)
 - multi-tenancy